Enya: 1982–1986: Early solo career

-Nicky suggested to Enya that either she return to Gweedore "with no particular definite future", or live with him and Roma in Artane, Dublin, "and see what happens, musically", which Enya accepted.
-After their bank denied them a loan, Enya sold her saxophone and gave piano lessons for income.
-The Ryans used what they could afford to build a recording facility in their garden shed which they named Aigle Studio, after the French word for eagle.
-They also rented the studio out to other musicians to help recoup the costs.
+Enya and the Ryans rented out the original Aigle Studio out to other musicians to help recoup the costs.
 The trio formed a musical and business partnership, with Nicky as Enya's producer and arranger and Roma as her lyricist.
-They called their company Aigle Music.
+They called their company, of which each owns a third, Aigle Music.
 In the following two years, Enya developed her technique and composition by listening to recordings of her reciting pieces of classical music and repeated this process until she started to improvise sections and develop her own arrangements.
-Her first composition was "An Aibhse Uaighneach", Irish for "The Lonely Ghost".
-During this time Enya played the synthesiser on Ceol Aduaidh (1983) by Mairéad Ní Mhaonaigh and Frankie Kennedy, and declined an offer by Mike Oldfield to sing on his single "Moonlight Shadow".
+Her first composition was "An Taibhse Uaigneach", Irish Gaelic for "The Lonely Ghost".